Vitol: Activities

 In 2021, Vitol's revenues doubled to around $279 billion, after oil demand spiked after the end of pandemic lockdowns.
 In 2021, its website stated it traded 7.6 million barrels of crude and other oil products.
 In 2022, Vitol Group said it would stop trading Russian crude and oil products by the end of that year.

 In 2024, it owned and operated five power plants in the UK through VPI, a partially owned subsidiary.
 In April 2024, it remained the world's largest independent commodity trader.
 It does not publicly release financial results, but in 2023, it reportedly made $13 billion in net profit, according to the Financial Times.
 It had made $15.1 billion in 2022, and $4 billion in 2021.
 In 2024, it had approximately 450 senior partners in London, Geneva, Singapore, and Houston.
 In 2022, it had shareholder equity of $25.8 billion.
 In early 2024, Vitol held a 10.4% stake in Saras S.p.A., the owner of the Sarroch refiner plant in Sardinia.
 That April, Italy's government partly approved Vitol's plan to take over the company for $1.83 billion.
 State-run GAIL (India) Ltd. signed a 10 year import deal with Vitol in early 2024, for liquefied natural gas.

 In January 2025, Vitol acquired Noble Group.
+Vitol secured one of the first two special licenses issued by the United States, in January 2026, to negotiate sales and to export oil from Venezuela.
+The company expected to begin its service with delivery of a naphtha, used as a diluent, from the U.S. to Venezuela, at mid-month.

 Trading

-In addition to the global crude and product trading businesses, the company trades coal, natural gas, power, ethanol, methanol, gasoline, LNG, LPG, naphtha, bitumen, base oils and carbon emissions.
+In addition to the global crude and product trading businesses, the company trades coal, natural gas, power, ethanol, methanol, gasoline, LNG, LPG, naphtha, bitumen, base oils and carbon credits.
 In 2023, Vitol was the world's largest independent energy trader.
 The company confirmed in 2024 that it was expanding into metals, with the CEO calling it a "relatively small addition to our business."
 It had received net profits over $28 billion over the prior two years.
 It had previously, in the 1990s, had little success with metals trading when it purchased Euromin.